Menu

 Because you don’t have to run your physical practice every day, telemedicine equals lower costs.
 You might not even need a clinic if you’re the right kind of doctor.

-Doctors are not susceptible to viruses from their parents because there is no physical touch between them and the patient, and this characteristic of IoT has proven highly valuable during the Covid-19 outbreak when doctors were in high danger of infection.
+Doctors are not susceptible to viruses from their parents because there is no physical touch between them and the patient, and this characteristic of IoT has proven highly valuable during the COVID-19 outbreak when doctors were at high risk of infection.

-Similarly, IoT has also benefited patients up to a greater extent:
+Similarly, IoT has also benefited patients to a greater extent:

 Virtual appointments are more convenient for patients, whether they are regular health visits or follow-ups on past sessions.
 This was not the case when their only choice was to make an appointment and visit the doctor in person.
 Attending visits regularly is associated with improved overall health.